bankdevelop/breakout_62/read.md

 - left arrow, right arrow -> use for move paddle in game

 **special key
-- nampad 1 -> use for force to Next Level (use in game)
+- numpad 1 -> use for force to Next Level (use in game)

 Feature
 ---------------